KROIA/Voicemail-Box/Software/BSP_VoiceMailBox/documentation/Timer.md

 - Using timer in a if statement that gets executed if the timer has expired.
 - Using callback functions to execute a function when the timer has expired.

+> [!INFO]
+> The Timer class does not handle time overflows.
+> Since the internal used time is 64bit this would only be a problem after 3655 Years at a clock frequency of 160MHz.

 ---
 ## Setup
 - Make sure the C++ application is setup in order to use this class